 Contact Paul Davis for all your property damage needs.
 (352) 533-4636

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you can.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn on your air conditioner to assist drying in summertime or in humid areas of the country.
+- Air Conditioning: Turn your air conditioner on to aid indrying during the summer or in humid areas of the country.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Don’t use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Never use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpeting with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Transport wet items to a dry place.
-Do not allow draperies to remain in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transport wet items to a dry area.
+Do not let draperies to remain in contact with wet carpeting or floors.

 Fire Damage Tips

-- Carpets: Avoid being on carpet if possible.
+- Carpets: Avoid walking on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Shut all doors in affected rooms to focus smoke odors as much as possible.
+- Doors: Shut doors in affected areas to localize smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!